ay18/bufferflow/README.md

   };
 ```

-The `load` method destructures data provided by `fetchData` and creates custom `SEObj`s (which stand for stack exchange object).
-Basically, this is the code representing each cube you see. `SEObj` encapsulates all the relevant stack exchange data together with the three.js components (mesh, shaders) required to visualize it.
+The `load` method destructures data provided by `fetchData` and creates custom `SEObject`s (which stand for stack exchange object).
+Basically, this is the code representing each cube you see. `SEObject`s are described in more detail later.

 ```js
   load({ questions, questionDetails, acceptedAnswers }) {